 - 1. A formal appeal must be initiated by the student within 90 days after the grade is posted. - 2.
-If the pre-appeals procedure does not result in a resolution, the appeal is initiated with the college dean and relayed to the appeals board consisting of the dean, VP for Academic Affairs and three additional members of the graduate faculty, of which at least one will be selected for relevant expertise.
+If the pre-appeals procedure does not result in a resolution, the appeal is initiated with the college dean and relayed to the appeals board consisting of the dean, Provost, and three additional members of the graduate faculty, of which at least one will be selected for relevant expertise.
 Both the appealing student and the faculty instructor will be asked to submit documentation in writing.
 Neither will participate in the appeals board's deliberations.
 Any action requiring a grade change will be processed by the dean and the registrar.
 Results will be communicated to all parties.

 3. In the event an appeal is initiated and the appeals board is not available, an appeals committee will serve.
-This committee will consist of the dean, VP for Academic Affairs, registrar and the department / school chair or director.
+This committee will consist of the dean, Provost, registrar and the department / school chair or director.